christian-clark/cgInduction/readme.md

     max_func_depth=2
 ```

-The default model configuration is defined in `DEFAULT_CONFIG` at the beginning of this script.
+The default model configuration is defined in `DEFAULT_CONFIG` at the beginning of `main.py`.
-Values in the default configuration can be overridden on the command line:
+Other values in the default configuration can also be overridden on the command line, such as `device`, `eval_device`, and `learning_rate`:

 ```
 python main.py train \